leon-luna-ray/nextjs-dev-portfolio/README.md

 ## Description

 This is my current web developer portfolio for my website [rayluna.me](https://www.rayluna.me).
 This portfolio is built with React.js and Next.js with theme by [JavaScript Mastery](https://github.com/adrianhajdin/portfolio_website).
 The app is deployed via Netlify.
-This is a one page layout that includes a collection of my best projects, tech skills, a bio and contact information.
+This is a one page layout that includes a collection of my best projects, tech skills, a bio and contact information with content coming from Contentful CMS API.

 [🚀 Launch](https://www.rayluna.me)